 The prospectus serves as a concise overview of the entire PhD research project and serves as a guide for expectations on a student's dissertation research going forward.
 It should be a narrative organized by proposed chapters that gives the entire committee a clear "big picture" perspective on your work and how it all fits together.
+A prospectus must contain four proposed chapters, but only three chapters are required in the final dissertation to meet the requirements of the PBC program.
 Examples of past, successful prospectuses can be requested from the Program Assistant or Program Director.

 Information for each expected dissertation chapter should include the following sections: